TechGrounds-Cloud8/cloud8-yismailmo/03_Cloud_1/NTW06.md

 #### 1 private subnet dat alleen van binnen het LAN bereikbaar is.
 Dit subnet moet minimaal 15 hosts kunnen plaatsen.

+I have created this subnet with ip (196.168.2.0/24) because there is no minimal host required.

 #### 1 private subnet dat internet toegang heeft via een NAT gateway.
 #### Dit subnet moet minimaal 30 hosts kunnen plaatsen (de 30 hosts is exclusief de NAT gateway).

+This subnet will connect with the other private subnet but it will be on a different availability zone(another data centre) and it will have the same ip range (196.168.2.0/24) since there is no maximum requirement for hosts

 #### 1 public subnet met een internet gateway.
 Dit subnet moet minimaal 5 hosts kunnen plaatsen (de 5 hosts is exclusief de internet gateway).

+So this public subnet will have an ip of 196.168.1.0 and it will have access to the public through an internet gateway.

 #### Plaats de architectuur die je hebt gemaakt inclusief een korte uitleg in de Github repository die je met de learning coach hebt gedeeld.